Alice Chang, DO

 How many interviews should I go on?

-As previously mentioned, this is difficult to approximate given the Match process has only been used for a couple of years.
-Since some programs are more ‘Emergency Medicine friendly’ it would be beneficial to investigate in advance how many prior graduates are from EM and if they are seeking EM candidates (this also obviously is beneficial when you select programs to apply to).
-Also, it would be wise to add an EM-friendly program in for every program you’re not sure of.
+As previously mentioned, this is difficult to approximate given the Match process has only been used for a few years.
+Since some programs are more EM-friendly, it would be beneficial to investigate in advance how many prior graduates are from EM and if the program is seeking EM candidates (this also obviously is beneficial when you select programs to apply to).
+Also, it would be wise to add an EM-friendly program for every program you’re not sure of.
 In general, assess the strength of your application, your goal geographic area, and consider your comfort level both financially and for insuring a spot.
 It is never considered wise to apply to a single program.

 PREPARING FOR FELLOWSHIP